Gaëtan Bong: Nottingham Forest

 the whole match of the 1–0 away loss at Stoke City.
-Seven days later, Bong assisted Brennan Johnson's 82' minute equaliser in the 1–1 away draw against Derby County.
+Seven days later, Bong assisted Brennan Johnson's 82nd-minute equaliser in the 1–1 away draw against Derby County.
 On 29 May, Forest beat Huddersfield in the Championship play-off final to earn promotion to the Premier League, however Bong was not involved.
 He made only seven appearances all season, his last coming on 6 January and on 10 June it was announced that Bong would leave the side on the expiry of his contract.

 International career

 Bong was eligible to play for either France, where he grew up, or Cameroon, where he was born and has a Franco-Cameroonian nationality.
 Having previously represented the youth system for France, Bong played one international match for the France U21, before opting to play for Cameroon.

 Bong was named in Paul Le Guen's final 23-man roster for the 2010 World Cup in South Africa.
 Bong played one match for Cameroon in the 2010 FIFA World Cup in Cameroon's last group match against the Netherlands, where Cameroon lost 2–1.
 Cameroon lost all three group games, finishing bottom of Group E of the 2010 FIFA World Cup.
 Four years later, he didn't make the cut for the 2014 World Cup in Brazil.
 Bong spent four years away from Cameroon, due to a dispute with the Cameroonian Football Association.
 As a result, he didn't get a call up from the national side until September 2018.
 He was in the starting lineup in the 1–1 draw against Comoros on 8 September.
 Two months later on 20 November 2018 against Brazil, Bong captained the Cameroon team for the first time in the 1–0 loss.

-Bong was included in the Cameroon squad for the 2019 edition of the Africa Cup of Nations.
-The defending champions, Cameroon beat Guinea-Bissua 2–0 in their opening group game with Bong an unused substitute.
+Bong was included in the Cameroon squad for the 2019 Africa Cup of Nations.
+The defending champions, Cameroon beat Guinea-Bissau 2–0 in their opening group game with Bong an unused substitute.
 Bong started in their next group stage match against Ghana where it finished 0–0.